genderkit/genderkit/_words/transsexual.md

 groups: [Medical term, Change focused]
 ---

-A transsexual person is defined in UK law by the [Equality Act 2010](https://www.legislation.gov.uk/ukpga/2010/15/section/7) as a person who:

-> "is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person's sex by changing physiological or other attributes of sex."

 "Transsexualism" - the condition of being transsexual - is a medical diagnosis listed in the [ICD-10](https://en.wikipedia.org/wiki/ICD-10), the international classification system for medical conditions.
 It is [defined as](http://apps.who.int/classifications/icd10/browse/2016/en#/F64.0):